-The Disruptive Power of Photographs
+Embracing the Disruptive Power of Photographs

 Cameras are everywhere these days and the smartphones they are attached to can be quite a distraction.
-Instead of trying to regulate their use in places like classrooms, lecture halls, meetings, and worship services, what if we could harness their potential to engage participants?
+Instead of trying to regulate their use in places like classrooms, lecture halls, meetings, and religious services, what if we could harness their potential to engage participants?
 This talk describes five strategies for embracing the disruptive potential of cell phone photographs.

 Typically, interfaith dialogue happens in an auditorium where a priest, rabbi, and imam offer perspectives from their religious tradition on a common topic.
 The audience shuffles in, listens passively to this thoughtful dialogue, and shuffles out without much meaningful interaction with people outside their own religion.
 These dialogues are important, helpful, and interesting, but too often the opportunity for audience members to build relationships across religious differences is not part of the program.